Norman Flowers: Arrest

 Flowers was interviewed about the murders a few days later and denied committing them.
 With the help of DNA, Flowers was arrested on June 6, 2005, and charged with the murder of Marilee Coote.
 After his arrest, the string of murders suddenly stopped, and Flowers became the prime suspect, and, with DNA testing, he was linked to them and formally charged.
-DNA belonging to a second man was found on Sheila's body, later being matched to a man named George Brass; however, Brass came forward and stated that he was a friend of Sheila and that he had consented sex with her.
+DNA belonging to a second man was found on Sheila's body, later being matched to a man named George Brass; however, Brass came forward and stated that he was a friend of Sheila and that he had consensual sex with her.
 A local Walmart, where Brass worked, confirmed that he was working at the time of Sheila's murder, thus, he was cleared of suspicion.
 Flowers' attorneys argued in late June that, with damage to Coote's internal organs, she could have died accidentally during sex.

 Legal proceedings

 Flowers went to trial for the murder of Sheila Quarles in 2008, with prosecutors seeking the death penalty against him.
 In October 2008, the jury found him guilty of Sheila's murder.
-In the sentencing phase of the trial Flowers' mother Eleanor pleaded for the jury to not sentence him to death and argued that the son she knew was a caring, loyal young man.
+In the sentencing phase of the trial, Flowers' mother Eleanor pleaded for the jury to not sentence him to death and argued that the son she knew was a caring, loyal young man.
 The jury dismissed the death sentence afterwards, and instead sentenced Flowers to life imprisonment without parole.

 He was scheduled to head to trial for the murders of Coote and Gonzalez.
-In June 2011 Flowers entered an Alford plea, which allowed him to admit prosecutors had enough evidence to convict him without him having to confess.
+In June 2011, Flowers entered an Alford plea, which allowed him to admit prosecutors had enough evidence to convict him without him having to confess.
 In August 2011, he was imposed two more life sentences.
 He is currently serving his sentence at High Desert State Prison in Clark County, Nevada.

-2004 cold case investigation

-In February 2023, Las Vegas police said they had found DNA evidence linking Flowers to another murder: the October 2004 killing of Keysha Brown, 28.
-Investigators believe Brown was Flowers' first victim.
-Brown was found dead in her bathtub on October 19, 2004, and detectives determined she had been stabbed, beaten, and strangled.
-The autopsy also concluded that she had been sexually assaulted.
+In February 2023, Las Vegas police said they had found DNA evidence linking Flowers to Brown's murder.